jamesbrink/docker-redis/README.md

 ##Environment Variables##
+Below are the avaiable variables that can be set.
+Each section lists **`VARIABLE_NAME : DEFAULT_VALUE`**.
+These settings can be set at runtime, and are optional.

+**`TIMEOUT` : `300`**

-* `TIMEOUT`: Close the connection after a client is idle for N seconds (0 to disable). default: `300`
+Close the connection after a client is idle for N seconds (0 to disable).

+**`LOGLEVEL` : `notice`**

-* `LOGLEVEL`: Set server verbosity. default: `notice`
+Set server verbosity.
 * `debug` A lot of information, useful for development/testing.
 * `verbose` Many rarely useful info, but not a mess like the debug level.
 * `notice` Moderately verbose, what you want in production probably.
 * `warning` Only very important / critical messages are logged.

+**`DATABASES` : `16`**

-* `DATABASES`: Set the number of databases.
-The default database is DB 0, you can select a different one on a per-connection basis using SELECT <dbid> where dbid is a number between 0 and 'databases'-1. default: `16`
+Set the number of databases.
+The default database is DB 0, you can select a different one on a per-connection basis using SELECT <dbid> where dbid is a number between 0 and 'databases'-1.

+**`RDBCOMPRESSION` : `yes`**

-* `RDBCOMPRESSION`: Compress string objects using LZF when dump .rdb databases?
+Compress string objects using LZF when dump .rdb databases?
 For default that's set to 'yes' as it's almost always a win.
-If you want to save some CPU in the saving child set it to 'no' but the dataset will likely be bigger if you have compressible values or keys. default: `yes`
+If you want to save some CPU in the saving child set it to 'no' but the dataset will likely be bigger if you have compressible values or keys.

 * `DBFILENAME`: default: `dump.rdb`
 * `APPENDONLY`: default:`no`
 * `APPENDFSYNC`: default:`everysec`